asnassif/tableau-challenge/README.md

 ## 3- Location of Docking Stations:

-By analyzing the trips made during the period under review had showed that most of the trips were originated from docking stations located at Lower Manhattan and Midtown areas.
+By analyzing the trips made during the period under review, it was found that most of the trips were originated from docking stations located at Manhattan and Midtown areas.
+This shows that most of the Subscribers use it to commute back from work in Manahattan specially lower Manhattan and Midtown, while the Non-Subscribers use the bikes in the same areas since these areas have most of the outlets and places that any tourist NY would be interested in visting such as Wall Street,  World Trade Center and Broadway Theaters,.....etc.

+# Citi Bike Usgae Highlights

+## By further analyzing the data, some intersting facts were uncoverd, which may have a dirct impact on the profitability per customer:

+### Average Trip Duration (Subscribers + Un-Subscribers):

+* The average Female trip duration was 18.7 minutes, while it was 15.2 minutes for Males
+* During the period under review the average Female trip duration was approximatelty 19 minutes/trip, while average Male trip duration was constantly declining as the weather gets more hot, i.e in Jun-19 the average trip duration was 16 minutes, while it was 15 minutes in July and August of the same year.
+This could be due higher speed Male Subscribers+Un-Subscribers maintain during their trips, to avoid being out in the hot weather for a longer time, or they use the Bikes for shorter trips
+* The highest traffic docking station was located at Liberty St & South End Ave, New York, NY 10080 (Lower Manhattan), and on the other hand side the lowest traffic start docking station was located at Front St & Jay St at Brooklyn.
+This fact supports the idea that Citi Bikes are mostly used to commute from Manhattan and Mid-Town and by the Tourists in the same areas as cheper and reliable commute.